September 23, 2000

 Interstate just north of Marietta, OH and drove north on a secondary road.

-I've never chased in Ohio before so I was turning around every few minutes
+I've never covered in Ohio before so I was turning around every few minutes

 trying to figure the roads out.
 I finally found a place to pull off with a